 Can we prevent dental cavities from occurring?
 Well, yes we can!
 Here are some tips and oral hygiene habits that you can follow to prevent dental cavities altogether:

-- Maintain excellent oral hygiene- This involves brushing twice a day or after every meal(whenever possible), flossing between your teeth and rinsing your mouth after eating anything
+- Maintain excellent oral hygiene: Regular brushing and flossing are the basic oral hygiene habit to keep.
+This can remove tiny food particles and clean the plaque layer.
+Brushing twice a day or after every meal(whenever possible), flossing between your teeth and rinsing your mouth after eating anything

 - Regular dental visits: Everyone needs to visit their dentist twice a year(once in every six months) for a routine dental checkup.
 This is essential as your dentist can keep a track of your oral hygiene and spot any early signs of dental cavities and nip it in the bud